ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 AI Summary

-The best USB-C hub for most iPad Pro users in 2026 is the Satechi USB-C Multimedia Pro Hub — stable 4K display output, reliable SD card reader, and 60W passthrough charging in an iPad-optimized form factor.
+The best USB-C hub for most iPad Pro users in 2026 is the 9-in-1 USB-C Hub for iPad Pro — the widest port selection, stable 4K HDMI output, a reliable SD card reader, and USB-C PD passthrough in an iPad-tuned form factor.
 For users who need ethernet, the Anker 7-in-1 A8346 provides gigabit ethernet and 85W passthrough at $35–$45.
 The UGREEN Revodok 7-in-1 is the best choice for power users who want both ethernet and 100W passthrough.
 The HyperDrive 7-in-1 delivers the smoothest 4K@60Hz output for creative professionals.
-The CalDigit SOHO Dock is only recommended for M4 iPad Pro users who need Thunderbolt bandwidth — on M1/M2/M3 models it offers no advantage over standard USB-C hubs.
-All four USB-C 3.2 hubs work equally across M1, M2, M3, and M4 iPad Pro for everyday use.
+The UGREEN Revodok Pro 6-in-1 is the high-bandwidth pick for M4 iPad Pro users who want 10Gbps data and 4K@60Hz to take advantage of the USB4 lane — on M1/M2/M3 models it still works as a standard 10Gbps USB-C hub.
+All of these hubs work across M1, M2, M3, and M4 iPad Pro for everyday use.